gopi-suvanam/gopi-suvanam.github.io/_posts/2023-08-10-IPR-Debunked-Innovation-Stifled-Monopolies-Fueled-Divides-Deepened.md

 layout: post
 ---

 Intellectual Property Rights (IPR) play a pivotal role in modern economies, influencing innovation, creativity, and controling creators' and inventors' interests.
 Advocates of IPR underline several key arguments to support their importance.
-However, none of these arguments are foolprrof and there are raise valid counterarguments, emphasizing the need to strike down the traditional view on IPR and relook at IPR laws from a fresh perspective..
+However, none of these arguments are foolproof and there are raise valid counter-arguments, emphasizing the need to strike down the traditional view on IPR and relook at IPR laws from a fresh perspective..

 ### Incentive for Innovation:
 Supporters: